filip-rs/youtube-music-miniplayer/README.md

 ## Acknowledgements

-Thanks to chatgpt for cooking this all in 5 minutes.
+Thanks to chatgpt for cooking this all in literally like 5 minutes.